Financial Aid

 Federal Loans

+The federal government provides limited low-interest loans for US citizens and permanent residents.
 You must first file a Free Application for Federal Student Aid (FAFSA) using NYUs school code (002785).
-More information about these loan programs including loan amounts, interest rates, and repayment plans can be found here.
+See Student Loan Repayment for more information about federal loans, including interest rates and repayment plans.

 Private Loans